20 Tips for Mastering M365

 Use this tactic rather than pasting the table directly into Excel, to update it conveniently without repetitive cut-and-paste processes.
 You will find out you save much time and aggravation by letting Excel do the hard work for you.

 6. How to “Unpivot” Data

 The Unpivot feature of Excel gives you the tool you need to transform your data from columns into paired values.
 Known to some as changing data from “wide to long,” the feature lets you go “wide” by having multiple columns for data for each row or “long” by having a single data point per row, with the likelihood of multiple categories.
-In the database world, administrators describe as “folding” the process of moving data from columns into rows, which accomplish the reverse of a pivot table.
-In Excel 2016, Microsoft calls the process Get & Transformor Power Query.
+In the database world, administrators describe as “folding” the process of moving data from columns into rows, which accomplishes the reverse of a pivot table.
+In Excel for M365 (formerly Office 365), Microsoft calls the process Get & Transform or Power Query.

 Regardless of what you choose to call it, the process works in just a few steps using Excel’s Query Editor.

 - Open Query Editor from the Data ribbon inside Excel.